 Reforming bank culture: transforming values into action

 Since 2009, Bank Governance Leadership Network (BGLN) participants have been discussing the need to rebuild their industry's reputation.
-Culture reform has moved up the political agenda and was a central topic at the fourth Bank Directors Summit.
-Bank leaders are beginning the journey of culture reform in earnest, including: identifying levers boards have in shaping it; rebalancing stakeholder interests, with customers coming first; and improving behavior monitoring to provide insight into bank culture.
+A key component is culture reform, with bank leaders looking at ways to engender real change, including: identifying levers boards have in shaping change; rebalancing stakeholder interests, with customers coming first; and improving behavior monitoring to provide insight into bank culture.

 Understanding and assessing governance effectiveness: a challenge for supervisors